pyrmont/argy-bargy/README.md

 (argy-bargy/parse-args "program" config)
 ```

-If the argument is `--help`, the following will be printed to stdout:
+If the argument is `-h`, the following will be printed to stdout:

 ```text
 usage: program [--foo <foo>] [--bar] srcs...